dwightjack/yuzu/packages/loadable/docs/README.md

 </div>
 ```

-If you need more control over the element than just its tag name, you can pass a function returning a DOM element.
-The function will receive the async component's root element as parameter:
+If you need more control over the element than just choosing its tag name, you can pass a function returning a DOM element.
+The function will receive the outlet component's root element as parameter:

 ```diff
 const AsyncUsersOnline = Loadable({